 You only get to experience a few, so how do you choose?

-Each year, Next Adventure clients visit more than a dozen countries in Africa on budgets ranging from $350-$2500 per person per night before international airfare.
+Each year, Next Adventure clients visit more than a dozen countries in Africa on budgets ranging from $350-$2500 per person per night.
 Some are celebrating their retirement, while others are on their honeymoon.
 Some are multi-generational families, and some are small groups of old friends.
 There is camping and canoeing, wine-tasting and hot air ballooning, night drives and walking safaris.

 Here are just a few of the things we’ll consider in crafting your custom African safari: